 - The Housing Authority has conditionally agreed to project base 28 units at Water Street Apartments in Santa Cruz.

-- The Housing Authority has conditionally agreed to project base 48 units for low income seniors at Line Street Apartments in Santa Cruz.
+- The Housing Authority has conditionally agreed to project base 48 units for low income seniors at Sunrise Senior Apartments in Hollister.

 - The Housing Authority has conditionally agreed to project base 21 units at Sycamore Street Commons and La Playa Apartments in Santa Cruz.

 In most cases, the Project Based Voucher (PBV) Program shares a waiting list with the Housing Choice Voucher (HCV) Program.
 However, some project based voucher sites may have site based waiting lists.
 Click here to view all waiting lists.